 Q: What does “a paid position” mean, exactly?

-A: Apprentices work between 10 and 20 hours a week throughout their term, onstage, backstage, in classes and rehearsals.
+A: Apprentices may work as little as 10 hours and potentially more than 20 hours a week at various times throughout their term, onstage, backstage, in classes and rehearsals.
 Paid calls include matinee work calls (concessions, running lights, ASM’ing), administrative work calls, as well as performance in shows.
+A number of paid hours will be spent rehearsing and touring two TYA shows, “Shakespeare: The Language That Shaped A World” and “Shakespeare 4 Kids: Romeo and Juliet” as well as teaching the associated “Playshops In Performance.”

 Q: Do I get paid every time I am in the building?

 A: Nope.
-75 % of your time as an Apprentice will be spent training, studying, rehearsing, learning, discovering and doing all things “Shakespeare”.
-You don’t get paid for text acting classes, movement, stage combat classes, etc. Just the above mentioned work calls.
+75% of your time as an Apprentice will be spent training, studying, rehearsing, learning, discovering and doing all things “Shakespeare”.
+You don’t get paid for text acting classes, movement, stage combat classes, some training, etc. Just the above mentioned work calls.

 Q: Can I do other shows during my Apprenticeship.

 A: Nope.
 Once you start as an Apprentice you represent the Tavern and your theatre work is limited to the Tavern.
 Don’t worry, we’ll keep you busy.
-By the end of the Apprenticeship you will be able to audition for shows that start after your Apprenticeship ends, and all Apprentices are required to appear at the Unified Auditions (http://www.atlantaperforms.biz for more info) that happen in the spring of each year.
+By the end of the Apprenticeship you will be able to audition for shows that start after your Apprenticeship ends and all Apprentices are required to apply to the Unified Auditions (http://www.atlantaperforms.biz for more info) that happen in the spring each year.

 Q: What if I have never performed Shakespeare in my life?
 Do I have to be a total Shakespeare geek to audition?